ForgeRock/iot-edge/README.md

 authenticate without human interaction.
 Once registered, the _thing_ will be represented by a digital identity in the ForgeRock Identity Platform and can authenticate itself in order to interact with the platform tier.

-See the [getting started](docs/getting-started.md) for information about how to use the SDK.
+See the [getting started guide](docs/getting-started.md) for information about how to use the SDK.

 ## Thing Gateway
 [Work in progress]